Multi-Partite Output Regulation of Multi-Agent Systems: Introduction

 \subsection{Contribution}

 This article formulates a general distributed control problem for heterogeneous MASs.
-To solve this problem, it provides two design strategies with comparable advantages and disadvantages for a feedforward-based distributed control law involving a distributed observer.
+To solve this problem, it provides two design strategies with comparable advantages and disadvantages for a feedforward-based distributed control law.

 The partition of the node set of a graph in the bipartite framework is graph-dependent (e.g., see Remark 2.1 and Equation (8) in \cite{huangbipartite}).
 In particular, each agent needs to know the graph's adjacency matrix to determine the set in which it lies in the bipartition, and hence, track the reference or its additive inverse.
 To render the partition of the node set independent of the graph, we introduce the notion of $k$-partition transformation.
 This not only allows the node set to admit up to $N$-partition, where $N$ is the cardinality of the node set, but also provides each agent with the flexibility to self-determine the set in which it lies in the $k$-partition, and hence, which scalar multiple of the reference to track.